 The devices have automatic slew-rate adjustment that optimizes the rise times on the internal HSFET gate drive to minimize EMI.
 The IC detects the internal clock frequency and adjusts the slew rate accordingly.
-When the user selects the external frequency setting resistor $R{FOSC}$ such that the frequency is > 1.1MHz, the HSFET is turned on in 4ns (typ).
-When the frequency is < 1.1MHz the HSFET is slew-rate control optimizes the rise time on LX node externally to minimize EMI while maintaining good efficiency.
+When the user selects the external frequency setting resistor R{FOSC} such that the frequency is > 1.1MHz, the HSFET is turned on in 4ns (typ).
+When the frequency is < 1.1MHz the HSFET is turned on in 8ns (typ).
+This slew-rate control optimizes the rise time on LX node externally to minimize EMI while maintaining good efficiency.